 The same thing also happened with Elevidys.

-Peter Marks, the FDA’s director of the Center for Biologics Evaluation and Research, overruled his staff in June 2023 to give Elevydis accelerated approval for certain four- and five-year-olds with a specific gene mutation.
+Peter Marks, the FDA’s director of the Center for Biologics Evaluation and Research, overruled his staff in June 2023 to give Elevidys accelerated approval for certain four- and five-year-olds with a specific gene mutation.

 Marks then granted the drug full approval for almost all patients in June 2024, overruling three review teams and two top lieutenants who said Sarepta “provided no satisfactory data to support effectiveness claims for all ages and for nonambulatory patients,” Stat reported at the time.

-Redberg said that, in her opinion, Elevydis was approved without enough evidence that its benefits outweighed its risks, which most often include vomiting and nausea, liver injury, fever, and low blood platelet count, according to the drug’s prescribing information.
+Redberg said that, in her opinion, Elevidys was approved without enough evidence that its benefits outweighed its risks, which most often include vomiting and nausea, liver injury, fever, and low blood platelet count, according to the drug’s prescribing information.

 “This tragedy underscores the need for urgent reform to the FDA’s flawed approval process and its pro-industry culture.
 All treatments must be assessed for both risks and benefits, and the consequences of approving a treatment with no or uncertain benefits are predictable,” Redberg said.

-Sarepta noted in the release that, to date, Elevydis has treated more than 800 patients in clinical trials or as a prescribed therapy, and the company is still confident that the drug’s benefits outweigh any risks.
+Sarepta noted in the release that, to date, Elevidys has treated more than 800 patients in clinical trials or as a prescribed therapy, and the company is still confident that the drug’s benefits outweigh any risks.

 Sarepta said it plans to update prescribing information and has informed health authorities, clinical study investigators, and prescribers.